Morus nigra aka Black Mulberry

 Black Mulberry, Common Mulberry, Mulberry

-How to care for Black Mulberry
+How difficult is it to take care of Black Mulberry

 If you're looking for a plant that offers a moderate level of challenge, Black Mulberry is a great choice to test your gardening skills.